catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 options, these include:

 * The **datastore type** which defines the type of database to be deployed.
-  In this instance we are using mySQL.
+  For this instance we are using mySQL.
-* The datastore type will in turn define the  **database version** we are able to pick.
+* The **database version** which is informed by your datastore type.
-* The **database flavor**, which determines the vCPU and RAM assigned to the instance.
+* The **flavor**, which determines the vCPU and RAM assigned to the instance.

 ..
 Note::
   It is also necessary to have an existing network on the project that you wish to deploy the database instance to.

-First, lets determine what datastore types and versions are available to us.
+First, lets determine what datastore types are available to us.

 .. code-block:: bash